 While both platforms target developers, SendGrid offers more marketing-focused features out of the box.
 Mailgun excels in pure transactional delivery with simpler pricing, but SendGrid provides better tools for businesses that need both transactional and marketing capabilities in one platform.
 Before settling on SendGrid, it’s worth checking out a few SendGrid alternatives to make sure you’re getting the best fit for your needs.

-Amazon SES — Cost-Effective Email API Service
+Amazon SES — Pay-As-You-Go Transactional Email API

 If you’re a developer or tech-savvy marketer looking for serious email-sending power, Amazon SES is a worthy contender.
 It’s built for scale, making it a go-to choice for high-volume transactional and bulk emails.